TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/SingleModelRepositories.md

 ## Prototype Repository

-This is the interface that every example repository will implement.
+This is the interface that every example repository in this set will implement.

 ```cs
 public interface IEmployeeClassificationRepository